fpaskali/LFApp/README.md

 ## Description

-The LFA shiny apps [@Shiny2020] consist of four modular Shiny applications:
+The LFA shiny apps include in package LFApp consist of four modular Shiny
+applications:

 (1) LFA App core for image acquisition, editing, region of interest definition via gridding, background correction with multiple available methods, as well as